A wild setting

 | AREA | 83% of the department’s 5,549 km² are covered by forests and mountainous areas. | 2,018.3 KM² OF LAND |

-| RESIDENTS | One of France’s most sparsely populated departments, the Hautes-Alpes has a population of 142,000. | 34 147 |
+| RESIDENTS | One of the least populous departments in France, the Hautes-Alpes has a population of 142,000. | 34 147 |

 | TOURIST BEDS | There are 410,000 tourist beds throughout France.
 They generate 22 million overnight stays a year. | 41 000 |